collapsed-stacks/startups/questions/13607/i-need-funding-for-startup-before-getting-into-an-incubator.md

 - tagged: `tech-company`, `venture-capital`, `angel-investors`, `young-entrepreneurs`, `incubators`
 - score: -1

-<p>How can I get funding for my startup from venture capital firms or angel investors?
-How to write to them and what to write.</p>
+How can I get funding for my startup from venture capital firms or angel investors?
+How to write to them and what to write.

-<p>I have an idea which needs massive funding to be implemented.
+I have an idea which needs massive funding to be implemented.
 We have heard about companies like SoftBank group (Japan) have invested billions of dollars in WeWork and Grab.
-How to get in touch with them?</p>
+How to get in touch with them?

-<p>P.S: I think that I need to get some funding before applying to an incubator.
-Share you experience and opinion.</p>
+P.S: I think that I need to get some funding before applying to an incubator.
+Share you experience and opinion.

 ## No Answers